mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * it's not easy for an LLM sometimes to differentiate between unappropriate content and opinions.
 * LLM can be manipulated with prompts or have biased that comes from the training data

 ## Hallucinations

-User input: "When did Leonardo da Vinci paint the Mona Lisa?"
+* User input: "When did Leonardo da Vinci paint the Mona Lisa?"
 AI-generated response: "Leonardo da Vinci painted the Mona Lisa in 1815."
 This is a hallucination because the Mona Lisa was actually painted in 1503-1506.
 The AI model has made a mistake because it is not trained on enough data about the Mona Lisa

+* When filing a response, lawyers for the plaintiff (demandeur) cited at least six other cases to show precedent, but the court found that the cases didn’t exist and had “bogus judicial decisions with bogus quotes and bogus internal citations,” leading a federal judge to consider sanctions.
+A member of the law team then revealed he had used a generative AI model to conduct legal research for the court filing that referenced the cases and that the artificial intelligence tool assured him the cases were real.

 ## Plagiarism and cheating

 * the issue is how it can be used by LLM users.
 For example, for education assignments, students can just copy/paste the content.
 Hard to detect that it came from an IA
+* there are some [detectors](https://www.zerogpt.com/) that can evaluate if some content has been written by a genAI or not.

 ## Disruption of the nature of work